-The POWs worked three jobs, drillers, mine car loaders, and mining car pushers, with the miners had the worst job.
+The POWs worked three jobs, drillers, mine car loaders, and mining car pushers, with the miners having the worst job.
 The work in the mine was dirty, dangerous, and difficult.
 Each miner received a carbide headlamp as his only lighting.
 A quota was set but the Japanese and the Japanese were always raising the quota.
 The number of carloads mined by the men was never enough.
 The POWs were beaten for not working hard enough or fast enough.
 Many shafts of the mine were so low that the miners had to crawl through to get to the ore.
 Some shafts had standing water with threats of sudden flooding.
 Lighting was poor and most areas were not even shored up to prevent cave-ins.
 Accidents were frequent and many POWs were hurt.
-There was no gas detecting equipment and there was always the danger of setting off an explosion from the open burning carbide headlamps.
+There was no gas-detecting equipment and there was always the danger of setting off an explosion from the open burning carbide headlamps.

 While working in the mine from November 1944 until August 15, 1945, the POWs were abused by the civilian foreman, Hichiro Tsuchiya, who was known to the POWs as “Patches.”
 Tsuchiya used any excuse to abuse the POWs.
 He was known to hit the POWs for no reason in their faces and to also use a wooden club or pickaxe handle.
 He also used a sledgehammer to hit the POWs on their heads.
 His parents received a postcard from him in January 1945.